 Items 1 and 2 are important as these information are required to be submitted along with your application.

-For item 3 on local operation team, it is recommended that you engage an MRA consultant that has local presence as they will have a market knowledge and government contacts for seamless operational set-up.
+For item 3 regarding the local operation team, engage an MRA consultant with local presence for market knowledge and government contacts, facilitating seamless operational set-up.
 This is especially important if you are planning to set-up in a country where their main language is not English.

 Paul Hype Page MRA Consultancy